pjcampbe11/Pickle-File-Attacks/README.md

 Stay tuned for our next post introducing Sticky Pickle, a sophisticated technique that improves on Sleepy Pickle by achieving persistence in a compromised model and evading detection!

-## Acknowledgments

-Thank you to Suha S. Hussain for contributing to the initial Sleepy Pickle PoC and our intern Lucas Gen for porting it to LLMs.

-## Share this:

-- Twitter
-- LinkedIn
-- Reddit
-- Telegram
-- Facebook
-- Pocket
-- Email
-- Print
-- Like this:
-Related